2018 Summer Research Program Summary

 - Celia Zhou from Wake Forest University worked with professor Philip Budge on “Variability in daily limb volume and circumference among patients with filarial lymphedema in Sri Lanka”

-The 2018 program was supported by the Institute for Public Health and the Global Health Center of Washington University in St. Louis, the Departments of Medicine, Molecular Microbiology, and Pediatrics in Washington University’s School of Medicine, and the Children’s Discovery Institute of Washington University and St. Louis Children’s Hospital, Mallinckrodt Pharmaceuticals Charitable Giving Program, Stephanie and Chris Doerr, and Dr. and Mrs. Mark Stephen Gold.
+The 2018 Summer Research Program was supported by the Institute for Public Health, Harvey A. Friedman Center for Aging and the Global Health Center of Washington University in St. Louis; the Departments of Medicine, Molecular Microbiology, and Pediatrics in Washington University’s School of Medicine; the Children’s Discovery Institute of Washington University and St. Louis Children’s Hospital; Mallinckrodt Pharmaceuticals Charitable Giving Program; Stephanie and Chris Doerr; and, Dr. and Mrs. Mark Stephen Gold.